 A gas cook is a chef, or an aspiring chef, who refuses to give up the fire in favor of modernity.

-At the palate level, the possibility of the gas to provide a very high heat output from the first second after ignition seems to be crucial.
+At the palate level, the possibility of the gas providing a very high heat output from the first second after ignition seems crucial.

 The favorite of professionals: with or without a scientific basis, the reality is that most chefs praise gas as the best way to preserve flavors and textures.

-It admits all types of utensils: although it is necessary to take into account that some of them, depending on their structure, could suffer burns or damages.
+It admits all types of utensils, although it is necessary to consider that some of them, depending on their structure, could suffer burns or damage.

-It is not the safest: in addition to the obvious dangers of fire, it is important to have a gas installation that is checked periodically.
+It is not the safest: in addition to the apparent dangers of fire, it is essential to have a gas installation that is checked periodically.

-Complicated cleaning: it is not the most practical and quick to clean kitchen.
+Complicated cleaning is not the most practical and quick-to-clean kitchen.